 - 2.5.1 MOVE THE LOAD slowly and smoothly, only a small distance at first.
 Make sure the load is balanced and securely attached before continuing. - 2.5.2 USE THE CONTROL DEVICE to operate the winch.
-The control device should be momentary contact type, so the winch will stop when the operator releases the control. - 2.5.3 DO NOT EXCEED duty cycle rating of the winch.
-The equipment is rated for a 15 minute duty cycle. - 2.5.4 OBSERVE THE WIRE ROPE as it winds onto the drum.
+The control device should be momentary contact type, so the winch will stop when the operator releases the control. - 2.5.3 DO NOT EXCEED DUTY CYCLE RATING of the winch.
+This equipment is rated for a 15 minute duty cycle. - 2.5.4 OBSERVE THE WIRE ROPE as it winds onto the drum.
 If it becomes loose, uneven, or overlapped, stop the operation and rewind the wire rope before continuing.
-Continued operation with overlapped or uneven wire rope can damage the wire rope and shorten its life. - 2.5.5 ALLOW THE WINCH to cool down in rest periods between operations. - 2.5.6 OBSERVE THE GEARBOX AND BRAKE during operation for signs of overheating.
-Frequent overheating may be a sign of damage, or may indicate the need for a larger power winch. - WATCH FOR SMOKE, the smell of burnt oil, and other signs of overheating.
+Continued operation with overlapped or uneven wire rope can damage the wire rope and shorten its life. - 2.5.5 ALLOW THE WINCH TO COOL DOWN to ambient temperature in rest periods between operations. - 2.5.6 OBSERVE THE GEARBOX AND BRAKE during operation for signs of overheating.
+Frequent overheating may be a sign of damage, or may indicate the need for a larger winch. - ^a WATCH FOR SMOKE, the smell of burnt oil, and other signs of overheating.
 Use a thermocouple or other device to monitor gearbox temperature.
-The temperature of the oil should not exceed 180° F. - b STOP THE OPERATION if the gearbox or brake overheats, and allow the winch to cool until it reaches ambient temperature.
+The temperature of the oil should not exceed 150° F. - b STOP THE OPERATION if the gearbox or brake overheats, and allow the winch to cool until it reaches ambient temperature.
 Continued operation may cause damage.